 The Schwartz Center for Compassionate Healthcare is a national nonprofit organization dedicated to strengthening the relationship between patients and caregivers and preserving the human connection in healthcare.
 The Center reflects the vision of Ken Schwartz, a Boston healthcare attorney who died of lung cancer at the age of 40 and found that what mattered to him most as a patient were the simple acts of kindness from his caregivers, which he said made "the unbearable bearable."
 He founded the Schwartz Center in 1995 to ensure that all patients are treated with compassion.
 The Center is housed at Massachusetts General Hospital in Boston, where Ken received his care.

 The Schwartz Center is bringing together patients, caregivers, policymakers, educators and researchers to make compassionate care a national healthcare priority.
 The Center's goal is to ensure that compassionate care is a fundamental element in the design of health systems, the provision of care, the measurement of quality and outcomes, and the education of all healthcare professionals.

 Compassionate care is fundamental to the practice of all healthcare professions.
 It is characterized by effective communication and emotional support, mutual trust and respect, and involving patients and families in healthcare decisions.
 At its core, it means treating patients as people.
 A growing body of research demonstrates that compassionate care is critical to quality healthcare.
 Compassionate care has been associated with:

-The Center's signature program, Schwartz Center Rounds®, allows caregivers from multiple disciplines to come together on a regular basis to discuss the most challenging emotional and social issues they face in caring for patients.
+The Center's signature program, Schwartz Center Rounds®, allows doctors, nurses and other caregivers to come together on a regular basis to discuss the most challenging emotional and social issues they face in caring for patients and families.
 An independent evaluation has found that regular participation in Rounds promotes compassionate care, improves teamwork, and reduces caregiver stress and isolation.
-The program has also led to more patient-centered healthcare practices and policies in many healthcare institutions.
+The program has also led to the adoption of more patient-centered healthcare practices and policies in many healthcare institutions.